holoviz/param/doc/upgrade_guide.md

 #### Clean-up of the `Parameterized` namespace

-The methods listed below were removed from the `Parameterized` namespace (i.e. members that are available to classes that inherit from `param.Parameterized`).
-Most of the time, a replacement method is available from the `.param` namespace:
+To avoid having your Parameterized object namespaces polluted with internal Param details, the methods listed below have been removed from the `Parameterized` namespace (members available to any class that inherits from `param.Parameterized`).
+Most of the time, a replacement method is now available from the `.param` namespace instead:

 - `_add_parameter`: use instead `param.add_parameter`
 - `params`: use instead `.param.values()` or `.param['param']`